 Under California Probate laws, the executor is entitled to a specific fee for his or her services, depending on the size of the estate.
 If the executor is a family member and an inheritor, the executor fees may be waived.
 If you are naming an executor in your will, make absolutely certain the executor understands what is involved, and is willing to put in the time and effort necessary.
 Even if an executor is named in a will, he or she could potentially be unable to serve at the time of the decedent’s death, therefore the court would appoint an executor.

 What if There is a Trust?

 If the decedent had only a trust in his or her estate plan, then no probate process is necessary, as the assets in the trust will pass on to named beneficiaries.
 A living trust helps provide for loved ones after death while also saving family members from the stress, expenses and time of the probate process.
 When there is a revocable or irrevocable living trust in existence, the assets and properties are held in a trust which is typically managed by the trust maker during their life and is managed by a successor trustee after the death of the original trustee.

 How the Gullotta Law Group Can Help

-If you are a named executor for a person and have no idea how to begin the process, speaking to an experienced probate attorney from the Gullotta Law Group can be extremely beneficial.
+If you are a named executor for a person and have no idea how to begin the process, speaking to an experienced Sonoma probate administration attorney from the Gullotta Law Group can be extremely beneficial.
 Or, perhaps you are considering putting together an estate plan, and need information on how the probate process will work following your death.
 Either way, the average person simply does not have the level of knowledge and experience to successfully deal with probate.
 Further, during a time of grieving for the loss of a loved one, dealing with probate can seem entirely too overwhelming.
 Although estate planning is never something a person looks forward to, the Gullotta Law Group can help make the process as painless as possible or can guide you through the probate process if you are a named executor.
 Do not wait—contact the Gullotta Law Group today.